 One can easily be confused by the capital's different names through the years.
 The town was originally called Oslo.
 In the Middle Ages it was located on the east side of the Bjørvika inlet.
 After a dramatic fire in 1624, king Christian IV decided that the town be rebuilt in the area below the Akershus Fortress, and he changed its name to Christiania.
 From 1877 the name was spelled Kristiania, and in 1925 it was changed back to the original name, Oslo.

 Oslo's history begins in the Middle Ages; the first town-like settlement probably appeared around the year 1000 AD.
-The medieval town was located below the Ekeberg hills, on the east side of the Bjørvika inlet.
+The medieval town of Oslo was located below the Ekeberg hills, on the east side of the Bjørvika inlet.
 Around the year 1300 AD Oslo had about 3000 inhabitants.
 The town was the residence of King Haakon V (1299-1319) who commenced the building of what is today known as the Akershus Fortress.

 In the part of town called Gamlebyen (the Old Town) you find remains of medieval Oslo in the form of ruins, building parts and cultural layers.
 Here you also find Oslo Ladegård's Medieval Office, a Middle Ages information office which also organises guided tours of the medieval town.
 Closeby lies the memorial park with ruins of the St. Hallvard cathedral (from the 12th century) and the St. Olav convent.